 - JEE Main Preparation Tips

-The full form of JEE Main is the Joint Entrance Examination Mains.
-It is a national level entrance examination conducted by NTA for admission into Engineering (B.E./B.Tech) and Architecture (B.Arch./B.Plan.) courses in the top CFTIs, like the NITs, IIITs, and SFIs, State Engineering Colleges of the participating states and other participating institutions.
+The full form of JEE Main is Joint Entrance Examination-Main.
+JEE Main is one of the most premier engineering examinations in India.
+Since 2021, it is being conducted 4 times a year.
+Lakhs of candidates from across the country apply for this examination so that they can have a shot at studying at any one of the most prestigious educational institutes in India.
+This national level entrance exam is conducted by NTA for admission into Engineering (B.E./B.Tech) and Architecture (B.Arch/B.Plan) courses in the top CFTIs, like the NITs, IIITs, and SFIs, State Engineering Colleges of the participating states, and other participating institutions.

 |Conducting Body||National Testing Agency (NTA)|